GLOBAL MARKETS-Asian shares advance as vaccine, recovery hopes triumph soft U.S. data

 By Hideyuki Sano

-TOKYO, Nov 26 (Reuters) - Asian shares advanced on Thursday as markets' euphoric mood over COVID-19 vaccines and the prospects of more political predictability and economic stimulus under the incoming Biden administration overrode a slate of weak U.S. economic data.
+TOKYO, Nov 26 (Reuters) - Asian shares advanced on Thursday as market euphoria over COVID-19 vaccines and expectations a Biden administration would deliver more economic stimulus and political predictability overrode a slate of weak U.S. economic data.

+European stock futures STXEc1, FFIc1 eked out gains of 0.30% before the start of cash equity trading.

-MSCI's broadest gauge of the world's shares covering 49 markets .MIWD00000PUS added 0.1% to bring its gains so far this month to 12.7%, on course to make its biggest monthly gain on record.
+MSCI's broadest gauge of the world's shares covering 49 markets .MIWD00000PUS added 0.15%, bringing gains so far this month to 12.8%, on course for a record monthly increase.

 The rally started after Democrat Joe Biden's U.S. election victory earlier this month raised hopes for more government spending to support the pandemic-hit economy and for more policy predictability after four years of Donald Trump's presidency.